daffainfo/ctf-writeup/0xL4ugh CTF 2023/README.md

 # 0xL4ughCTF 2023
 CTF writeup for 0xL4ugh CTF 2023.
-I took part in this CTF competition with the TCP1P team, and got 2nd place out of 340 teams
+I took part in this CTF competition with the TCP1P team and secured the 2nd place out of 340 teams

 | Category | Challenge |
 | --- | --- |